Bryan-Bennett/Boondoggle/README.md

 # Boondoggle
-Boondoggle contains types that extend the codebases of various .NET namespaces.
+The Boondoggle .NET Namespace Extension Libraries contain types that extend the codebases of the various .NET namespaces.

+TODO